salvolannister/TileLevel/README.md

 # Requirements

+- add In to varibale that are not modified and passed by refererence

+- add const to every parameter that is not intended to be modified

+- add comment about return expected type where you pass null

+- initialization can be done in header files too, but don't split it both in header and cpp files

-- [ Additional ] Add tile that turns blu and its behaviour
+- [Additional] Add tile that turns blu and its behaviour

-- [ Additional ] There should be some BP rules that constrain red tiles to be a certain number that doesn't prevent player win (there is no path for the player to win)
+- [Additional] There should be some BP rules that constrain red tiles to be a certain number that doesn't prevent player win (there is no path for the player to win)

-- [ Additional ] Add effect on tile StepOn: red tile shoud tremble, then show smoke and at the end show a red color
+- [Additional] Add effect on tile StepOn: red tile shoud tremble, then show smoke and at the end show a red color

-- [ Additional ] Add effect on tile Green StepOn: green tile should tremble and after should show stars and later green color
+- [Additional] Add effect on tile Green StepOn: green tile should tremble and after should show stars and later green color

-- [ Additional ] Add sounds
+- [Additional] Add sounds

-- [ Additional ] Try to understand that calling the interface in this way is a bad idea
+- [Additional] Try to understand that calling the interface in this way is a bad idea

 # Currently working on

 - Add comments to methods, check naming conventions, improve certain methods that now gets called continously

+# Doubts

+- ask someone if the implementation of the HUD half in the BP and half in cpp is a red flag or is ok:
+  I did this because it was implemented already in the blueprint but I wanted to add an animation and the faster way I knew to do it was using cpp

+- Reloading the scene was already in the code base, but it kinda feels very bad for optimization.
+Should I remove it?

+- If in ATile the basic implementation is absent should I remove it from the cpp file?

+- Should I remove this log or set it between #WITH_DEBUG? if (EndGameText.IsNull())
+	{
+		UE_LOG(LogTemp, Error, TEXT(" End Game block text is null"));
+		return;
+	}

+# Resources

 # Done